The Faculty of Graduate Studies (FGS) is not currently offering walk-in service, with in-person support offered by appointment only.

 Take the next step

-As a Dalhousie postdoctoral fellow, you will refine your professional skills, enrich your research and transition to being scholar in your own right.
+As a Dalhousie postdoctoral researcher, you will refine your professional skills, enrich your research and transition to being a scholar in your own right.
 You’ll work alongside exceptional colleagues and professors in Dalhousie’s collegial environment to develop your research, administrative and leadership skills.

-As a postdoctoral fellow employee, you will be employed by Dalhousie, hired by a faculty member with research grant money, and represented by the Public Service Alliance of Canada union.
-You can learn more about the status of postdoctoral employees through their collective agreement.
+As a postdoctoral research employee, you will be employed by Dalhousie, hired by a faculty member with research grant money, and represented by the Public Service Alliance of Canada union.
+You can learn more about the status of postdoctoral employees through their collective agreement [PDF-1.32mb].

 If you’ve completed all requirements of your PhD within the last six years — courses, thesis, defence, and final submission of thesis copies to the university — you’re eligible to pursue a postdoctoral program at Dalhousie.
 This includes students who are waiting to graduate.